-Causeway Coast and Glens Borough Council Report to Those Charged With Governance 2019 Progress Report - 11th March 2020 ) Finding Priority Rating Recommendation Management Response (including target date) Progress as at 11th March 2020 Internal Reference 1 Agency staff costs As noted in previous years, the Council has significant spend in relation to Agency staff.
+Report to Those Charged With Governance 2019 Progress Report - 9th September 2020 Finding Priority Rating Recommendation Management Response (including target date) Progress as at 9th September 2020 Agency staff costs As noted in previous years, the Council has significant spend in relation to Agency staff.
 Such costs account for 31% of the Council's total wages bill, and increased by 11% from £6.5m in 2017-18 to £7.3m in 2018-19.
-1 The Council should undertake an analysis to establish the reasons why Agency staff costs continue to increase year on year.
-Agreed - A full analysis has been completed and will be reviewed on a quarterly basis from September 2019 and progress reported to Audit Committee Agency Analysis and details reviewed on a monthly basis with relevant Director/HoS to monitor and review progress The Council was unable to provide NIAO with an analysis of Agency staff costs, detailing the reasons for the increase, the cost of seasonal workers and how many Agency staff have been employed for more than one year.
+1 • Agreed - A full analysis has been completed and will be reviewed on a quarterly basis from September 2019 and progress reported to Audit Committee Agency Analysis and details reviewed on a monthly basis with relevant Director/HoS to monitor and review progress Internal Audit being carried out re Agency Staff, report to be presented to December Audit Committee The Council was unable to provide NIAO with an analysis of Agency staff costs, detailing the reasons for the increase, the cost of seasonal workers and how many Agency staff have been employed for more than one year.
 The Council should identify its permanent staff requirement and commence recruitment as appropriate.
 Agreed - In line with the above, and restructuring within the relevant departments.
 September 2019.
 Progress reports to be communicated to relevant committees on a regular basis.
 Detailed reports now being produced, circulated, and analysed by both HR Business Partner and relevant Directorate/HoS as above.
 Service Reviews underway in both the Leisure and Development Directorate and the Environmental Services Directorate, which identify permanent staffing requirements.
-2 Leases Whilst acknowledging the work of the Land and Property Officer to date, we note that the spreadsheet which the Council uses to identify when rent reviews are due and leases have expired is incomplete.
+Leases Whilst acknowledging the work of the Land and Property Officer to date, we note that the spreadsheet which the Council uses to identify when rent reviews are due and leases have expired is incomplete.
 1 The Council should ensure that all property leases held are identified and full details recorded on its spreadsheet.
 Agreed - Work is progressing steadily in this area.
-Update on leases was provided to L&P Sub- Committee in January 2020.
+Update on leases was provided to L&P Sub-Committee in January 2020.
 February 2020, schedule/spreadsheet of Commerical Leases/Licenses complete We also noted that a number of leases have expired and some rent reviews have yet to take place.
 The Council should allocate sufficient resources to ensure that rent reviews and leases renewals are dealt with as soon as they are due.
-Agreed - December 2019 Leases are being renewed on a phased basis, with the highest value being prioritised.
-3 Land and Property Registration Review of the minutes of Land and Planning Sub-Committee meetings and subsequent discussion with the Senior Accountant revealed that some 80% of the land and property owned by the Council has yet to be registered with Land and Property Services (LPS).
+Agreed - December 2019 Leases are being renewed on a phased basis, with the highest value being prioritised, subject to resources.
+A temporary payment holiday was granted to tenants in May 2020, in line with the Covid Act, Section 83 Land and Property Registration Review of the minutes of Land and Planning Sub-Committee meetings and subsequent discussion with the Senior Accountant revealed that some 80% of the land and property owned by the Council has yet to be registered with Land and Property Services (LPS).
 1 The Council should ensure that all land and property owned is registered with LPS.
 Agreed - Land and Property Solicitor currently addressing these issues, with updates presented through Land and Property Sub-committee.
 L&P Sub-Committee updated on a monthly basis.
 Legal activity report lists out those cases currently being progressed In addition, the Council does not hold title deeds to a number of sites including the Limavady, Portstewart and Coleraine Town Halls and the Joey Dunlop Leisure Centre in Ballymoney.
-Being progressed according to priority
+Being progressed according to priority.
+Quarterly progress report provided to Audit Committee under Legal Activity This issue was raised in our report on the 2017-18 audit and we note that an additional staff member was recently recruited to address this issue.